-NCAT can reinstate proceedings that were dismissed due to the applicant's or appellant's failure to appear at the hearing.
+NCAT can reinstate proceedings that were dismissed because you failed to appear at the hearing.
+A reinstatement reopens the case with a new hearing.

-If you were the applicant or appellant, and you have a reasonable excuse for not attending the hearing, you can apply for a reinstatement.
-A reinstatement means the case will be reopened and there will be a new hearing.
+If you are the original applicant or appellant, and you have a reasonable excuse for not attending the hearing, you can apply for a reinstatement.

 You must apply within 7 days after the Tribunal made orders dismissing the application or appeal.